johnchinjew/cl.js/README.md

 # cl.js - console.log at the speed of light!
-cl.js is a *40 byte small* JavaScript snippet that speeds up the repetitive task of logging variables.
+> 40 bytes, to make every programmer's life a *byte* easier! cl.js is a tiny JavaScript snippet that speeds up the repetitive task of logging variables.

 **Instead of writing this mush...**
 ```